-NORTH BERGEN, NJ – (September 27, 2019) Dennis A. Daggett, Executive Vice President of the International Longshoremen’s Association, AFL-CIO, and President of ILA Local 1804 will be the featured speaker tonight at the Coalition of Black Trade Unionists (CBTU) Region III Annual Honoree Reception held at Embassy Suites by Hilton in Boca Raton, Florida.
+NORTH BERGEN, NJ – (September 27, 2019) Dennis A. Daggett, Executive Vice President of the International Longshoremen’s Association, and President of ILA Local 1804 will be the featured speaker tonight at the Coalition of Black Trade Unionists (CBTU) Region III Annual Honoree Reception held at Embassy Suites by Hilton in Boca Raton, Florida.

 Two ILA local presidents from the Port of Charleston, South Carolina – Leonard Bailey from Local 1422-A and Lance W. McLaughlin from Local 1771 are the 2019 Distinguished Honorees.
 Everett Kelley, Secretary-Treasurer of the American Federation of Government Employees and Vicki Hall, President, American Federation of State, County and Municipal Employees (AFSCME) Florida CN 79 are also slated to receive honors.